Fire

 Key Terms

-• Wildland Urban Interface (WUI): Areas where human development meets or intermingles with undeveloped wildland vegetation, increasing fire risk.
+• Wildland Urban Interface (WUI): Areas where human development meets or intermingles with undeveloped wildland vegetation.
+This increases fire risk.

 • Defensible Space: A buffer zone around structures where vegetation and flammable materials are managed to reduce fire spread and improve firefighter safety.
 California law requires specific defensible space measures (e.g., 100 feet around homes in high-risk areas).